Anti-Doping Rules & Regulations

 KNOW WHERE TO LOOK FOR SUPPORT AND ADVICE

 Please do not hesitate to ask questions about the anti-doping rules.
-As well as asking SSRL coaches and athlete support personnel, you may also contact UKAD directly, who will be able to answer any questions and provide guidance.
+As well as asking Scottish Squash coaches and athlete support personnel, you may also contact UKAD directly, who will be able to answer any questions and provide guidance.

 HELP KEEP SPORT CLEAN